utilmeta/utype/docs/en/guide/cls.md

 # > <property object>
 ```

-The attribute of the default `set_class_properties=False` data class will not be affected.
+`UserA` with `set_class_properties=False` will not be affected.
 If you access it directly, you will get the corresponding attribute value.
 If the attribute value is not defined, an AttributeError will be thrown directly, which is consistent with the behavior of the ordinary class.

-After it is enabled `set_class_properties=True`, the class attributes corresponding to all fields will be re-assigned as an `property` instance, so that the update and deletion of the field attributes in the instance become controllable.
-The parameters controlling the attribute assignment include
+But when enabled `set_class_properties=True`, the class attributes will be re-assigned as an `property` instance, so that the assignment and deletion of the field attributes in the instance become controllable (perform type parsing at assignment, perform protection at deletion)

+`@utype.dataclass` also provides some hook function params for attribute assignment and deletion

 * `post_setattr`: This function is called after the field attribute of the instance is assigned ( `setattr`), and some custom processing behaviors can be performed.
 * `post_delattr`: This function is called after the delete ( `delattr`) operation of the field property of the instance, and some custom processing behaviors can be performed.

+!!! note
+	you can only pass `post_setattr` or `post_delattr` when setting `set_class_properties=True`

+`@utype.dataclass` also provides some dataclass function generation params, including

-*  `repr`: Are the classes `__repr__` and `__str__` methods modified so that you get a highly readable output when you use `print(inst)` or `str(inst)` `repr(inst)`, Display the fields and corresponding values in the data class instance.
-The default value is True.
+* `repr`: provide `__repr__` and `__str__` methods so that you get a highly readable output when you use `print(inst)` or `str(inst)` `repr(inst)`, displaying the fields and corresponding values. default is True.
-* A `__contains__` `contains` function you can use `name in instance` to determine whether a field is in the data class.
+* `contains`: provide `__contains__` function so that you can use `name in instance` to determine whether a field is in the dataclass, default is False
-*  `eq` Whether to generate a function of the data class `__eq__` so that two instances of the data class whose data are equal are `inst1 == inst2` judged to be equal.
+* `eq`: provide `__eq__` function so that two instances of the dataclass with identical data can use `inst1 == inst2` to determine, default is False

 There are also parameters that control the parser and parsing options.

 * `parser_cls`: Specifies the core parser class responsible for parsing class declarations and parsing data.
-The default is.
+The default is `utype.parser.ClassParser`.
-*  `options`: Specify an Options to control parsing behavior
+* `options`: Specify a `Options` instance to control parsing behavior

 #### Logic operation
-If you need to declare a data class to support logical operations, you need to use `utype.LogicalMeta` as the metaclass
+If you need to declare a dataclass to support logical operations, you need to use `utype.LogicalMeta` as the metaclass
 ```python
 import utype
 from typing import Tuple